sengbh/PrtyUp/README.md

+#party app

-# Testing a social app with Kotlin
+Testing a social app with Kotlin